Selling blood tests online for over 15 years.

 What is the role of iron role in our bodies and why is it important?

 Iron is an element that we require for a number of different bodily processes such as creating new red blood cells, carrying oxygen around our body and strengthening our immune system.
 Most of the iron in our bodies is found in haemoglobin, a protein in our red blood cells.
 Whilst a smaller proportion is stored in a protein called ferritin that is responsible for controlling the release of iron when levels are too low or high.
 Iron is transported around the body by a protein called transferrin.

 Depending on our age and gender, we all require different amounts of iron.
-For men aged between 19-64 years it is recommended that they have at least 8.7mg of iron a day, 14.8mg a day for women aged between 19-50 years and 8.7mg a day for women aged 50-64 years.
-Pre menopausal women typically need less iron becuase they are losing blood (and therefore iron) in their monthly cycle.
-After menopause their requirements are the same as for a man.
+For men aged between 19-64 years, it is recommended that they have at least 8.7mg of iron a day, 14.8mg a day for women aged between 19-50 years and 8.7mg a day for women aged 50-64 years.
+Premenopausal women typically need less iron because they are losing blood (and therefore iron) in their monthly cycle.
+After menopause, their requirements are the same as for a man.

 What are the risks of too little or too much iron?

 Low levels of iron can lead to a decrease in the amount of oxygen carried around our bodies, eventually leading to iron deficiency anaemia.
 Symptoms can include fatigue, dizziness and headaches.
 Although not life-threatening, iron deficiency anaemia can increase the risk of heart disease as the heart needs to pump more blood around the body to compensate for low oxygen levels.

 Similarly, too much iron in our bodies can cause health problems such as hemochromatosis - also known as iron overload disease.
 Symptoms include arthritis, diabetes and liver disease.
 There is also increasing evidence that too much iron can cause the formation of free radicals and increase the risk of certain cancers, like colon cancer.